awsdocs/amazon-ec2-user-guide/doc_source/connection-prereqs.md

 **To set the permissions of your private key**

-1. In a command\-line shell, change directories to the location of the private key file that you created when you launched the instance\.
+1. In a command line shell, change directories to the location of the private key file that you created when you launched the instance\.

 1. Use the following command to set the permissions of your private key file so that only you can read it\.